mdang/ga-lessons/aws-alexa/README.md

 ## Custom Skills

 * Define `intents`, which are the requests the skills can handle.

-I want users to be able to:
+You might want users to be able to:
   - Look up tide information
   - Order a pizza
   - Request a taxi